Indonesia Students Association

 This student-led organization brings together a community of Indonesian students to build a strong support network and assist newly arrived students in adapting to the new culture and environment.

 Melbourne is one of the safest and friendliest cities in the world to live, work and study.
 Many of our Indonesian students get involved in our great community by joining student clubs, participating in music, cultural and sporting events, or indulging in an array of international cuisines.
-There is a large Indonesian community in Melbourne, so you can feel assured that you will feel at home.
+There are more than 1200 enrolled Indonesian students at the university and a large Indonesian community in Melbourne, so you can feel assured that you will feel at home.

 Need somewhere to live while you study?
 There are a range of accommodation types, at different price points, available to you.
 Explore shared apartments, studio rooms, dorms, colleges and other options.